HydroModPy/HydroModPy/tools/doc_gallery/README.md

 - solver coverage is inferred from `[config_files]`
 - gallery pages render one common benchmark description plus solver-specific tabs when a case exposes more than one backend
-- the validation landing page also reads committed batch reports from `validation_cases/reports/latest/*.json`

 ## How To Add One Case